 While estrogen deficiency is a major cause of osteoporosis, it’s not the only one.
-Certain medical conditions can increase the risk, such as an overactive thyroid and parathyroid, liver disease, rheumatoid arthritis, malnutrition, lack of calcium and/or vitamin D, and long-term use of corticosteroids.
+Certain medical conditions can increase the risk, such as an overactive thyroid and parathyroid, liver disease, rheumatoid arthritis, malnutrition, lack of calcium and/or vitamin D and long-term use of corticosteroids.

 Bone density tests can analyze bone mass and predict the risk of fracture.
 Most common is the DEXA scan, which uses dual energy X-rays of the hip and spine to predict osteoporosis.
 Ultrasound may be used to measure bone density in the heel of the foot.

 The good news is, you can take steps to prevent osteoporosis.
 Building strong bones, especially before age 35, is a good defense, as is a bone-friendly lifestyle.
 The tips below can help keep bones healthy and strong:

+- Get enough calcium.
 Men and women age 25 to 65 should have 1,000 mg of calcium daily.
 Women near or in menopause should boost their intake to 1,200 to 1,500 mg.
 Calcium-rich foods include low-fat dairy products, dark green leafy vegetables, calcium-fortified bread and juice, and canned fish with edible bones such as sardines.
 You also can take a calcium supplement; ask your doctor to recommend one that’s right for you.

-Vitamin D helps your body absorb calcium.
+- Get enough vitamin D. Vitamin D helps your body absorb calcium.
 Most people get enough from sunlight, but if you are rarely outdoors, check with your doctor to make sure you’re up to par.

+- Get enough exercise.
 Weight-bearing exercise that forces your body to work against gravity, such as walking, jogging and dancing, builds strong bones and improves balance and mobility – important factors in preventing potentially bone-breaking falls.

-Avoid alcohol and tobacco use.
+- Avoid alcohol and tobacco use.

+- Ask your doctor about treatments.
 While hormone replacement therapy used to be recommended for post-menopausal women to help slow bone loss, it is no longer the first line of defense, especially for long-term use.

 Instead, medications called bisphophonates, which include Fosamax, Actonel, and Boniva, may be prescribed to increase bone mass in women past menopause.
 Fosamax and Actonel are taken daily or weekly; while Boniva is taken once a month.
 These medications have few side effects, although some people may experience upset stomach or nausea.

+Taking the medication on an empty stomach may help prevent this from happening.
 If you still cannot tolerate the side effects, your physician may recommend that you switch to a selective estrogen receptor modulator (SERM) such as Evista.
 Although not as effective as bisphophonates, Evista can also help prevent or treat bone loss and, as a bonus, may also help reduce your “bad” cholesterol levels.